alexasselin008/pnpm-monorepo/README.md

 - The command can be executed at the root and the root Jest's config file is used.

 - For every monorepo project, the root config is merged with the project's own Jest config.
-This allow for example to keep code transformer per project instead of using a generic global transform config.
+With this setup, configuration fields like `transform` can be kept code per project instead of configuring a generic global `transform` config in the root file.

 - Every projects tests are run in the same process and report as a whole.